-We are now half way through construction, obtaining planning for this was not easy and we wanted to have a direct response to the former proposal that was refused and rejected by the local council and residents.
+We are now half way through construction, obtaining planning for this was not easy, It took 2 years to come to an agreed design with the council.

 The site sits within the Dartmouth park conservation area and is just one road down from the famous Grove Terrace, one of the most beautiful Georgian terraces in London in our opinion.